Sir James Roberts, 1st Baronet: Early life and education

 Roberts attended the local school at Haworth, where he learnt to read and write.
-As a boy he knew Charlotte Brontë and heard her father preach.
+As a boy he is said to have known Charlotte Brontë.
+He attended a school established by her father, the Rev Patrick Bronte.
 He left school at eleven to become a part-time millworker in Oxenhope, and two years later was apprenticed at William Greenwood's mill there.
-At the age of eighteen he became manager of the mill, and in 1873 he started his own business as a top-maker.
+Initially recorded as a worsted spinner, at the age of 24 years he became manager of the mill.
+In 1873 he set up a wool and top merchant company with his cousin Joe Feather at premises in Palmerston buildings, Manor Row Bradford and soon achieved commercial success.

 Personal life

 On 14 May 1873 at All Saints' Church, Bingley, he married Elizabeth Foster (1852–1935).